Tyreek Hill Player Prop Bets for NFL Week 15 | Kansas City vs. Los Angeles 12/16/2021

 Season Stats

-- Hill has seen the ball thrown his way 15 times in the red zone this season, 22.4% of his team's 67 red zone pass attempts.
+- With 15 targets in the red zone this season, Hill has been on the receiving end of 22.4% of his team's 67 red zone pass attempts.

-- The Chiefs have thrown the football in 61.6% of their plays from scrimmage this year while staying on the ground 38.4% of the time.
-This offensive attack ranks eighth in the NFL in points scored.
+- The Chiefs have run 61.6% passing plays and 38.4% rushing plays this season.
+They rank eighth in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Hill's matchup with the Chargers.